lmarzen/k-means-clustering/README.md

 </ul>
 -n
 <ul>
 Normalize the dataset.
-This is a good idea if dataset is not already normalized.
+This is a good idea if the dataset is not already normalized.
 </ul>

 Getting Started